 What types of medical marijuana will be available?

 LSU’s contracted grower, GB Sciences, has released some information regarding the products that will be available.
-They plan on initially releasing full spectrum products from 9 different marijuana strains with 6 different cannabinoid profiles.
+They plan on initially releasing full spectrum products with a few different cannabinoid profiles.

 The contact info for GB Sciences is: